 How to get to Boulder Falls:

+The trailhead to begin the hikes lies about 50 minutes northwest of Denver and then a brisk 5 minute trek.
 To reach Boulder Falls, take Canyon Blvd. west out of town.
 Once outside of Boulder, Canyon Blvd. becomes Highway 119.
 Follow signs for Nederland.
 The falls are located an easy and beautiful 11 mile drive out of town.
 There is a small parking lot on the left side and the trailhead is across the street.

 6. Eldorado Falls – Boulder